Fabccc/Omny/jmh-test/README.md

 # Omny JMH Test
 ## Testing implementation using OpenJDK Java Microbenchmark Harness

-Comparing ArrayList, Stack (from the JDK17) and ByteStack (my own datastruct, here named NATIVESTACK)
+#### Comparing ArrayList, Stack (from the JDK17) and ByteStack (my own datastruct, here named NATIVESTACK)

+This datastructure is used in the framework in order to write into the response buffer. it act as a resizable byte buffer.

 This operation consist of two method call, repeated `size` times.
 ```java